nikhilramesh21/wildhacks-2016/README.md

 #Contributors: Ankita Chowdhry, Nikhil Ramesh, Pranav Dhingra, Rohaan Advani
 #Idea:
 A website/chrome extention to know what classes your friends are doing next quarter.
-Developed using Python, CSS, HTML, JavaScript, Django, RedBull and Banter
+Developed using Python, CSS, HTML, JavaScript, Django, RedBull and Banter.
+Answers the question "What classes are you in Next Quarter? "